sendrosath/lsm303dlhc_ros/README.md

    * **SCL** - Pin 5 *(I2C_GP5_CLK, I2C Bus 8)*

-You can use [this guide](https://www.jetsonhacks.com/nvidia-jetson-agx-xavier-gpio-header-pinout/) to better understand the GPIO pinout.
+You can use [this guide](https://www.jetsonhacks.com/nvidia-jetson-agx-xavier-gpio-header-pinout/) to better understand the GPIO pinout of the Jetson AGX Xavier.

 ## Dependencies